 Graduate School of Library and Information Science

-The Graduate School of Library and Information Science offers two master’s degree programs: the American Library Association-accredited Master of Library and Information Science degree (MLIS), which prepares students for professional positions in libraries and information service environments, and the Master of Professional Studies in Library and Information Science (MPS), which provides library and information professionals the opportunity to deepen their knowledge in particular areas of specialized study, and/or undertake broader-based study in areas of interest that may cross disciplinary boundaries.
-GSLIS also offers a PhD in Library and Information Science, and collaborates with the Graduate School of Social Work on a dual MLIS and Master of Social Work degree (MSW) and with the Brennan School of Business on a dual MLIS and Master of Business Administration degree (MBA).
+The Graduate School of Library and Information Science offers two master’s degree programs: the American Library Association-accredited Master of Library and Information Science degree (MLIS), which prepares students for professional positions in libraries and information service environments, and the Master of Science in Knowledge Management (MSKM), which prepares students for careers in information management and analyses in the corporate, not-for-profit, and consulting arenas.
+The Graduate School of Library and Information Science also offers a PhD in library and information science.

 Accelerated Bachelor of Arts or Bachelor of Science/Master of Library and Information Science and Post-Baccalaureate Knowledge Management Certificate

-Seniors at Dominican University, with the written consent of their academic dean and the dean of the Graduate School of Library and Information Science (GSLIS), may be permitted to take up to six semester hours of course work in GSLIS.
+Seniors at Dominican University, with the written consent of their academic dean and the dean of the Graduate School of Library and Information Science, may be permitted to take up to six semester hours of course work in the Graduate School of Library and Information Science.
 It is recommended that students take one course per semester in their senior year.

 Brennan School of Business